hsynuzm/SSRF-PayloadMaker/README.md

    - All resulting URLs are printed to the console.
    - If `-o/--output` is used, they are also written line-by-line to the specified file.

-## Contributing

-Contributions, bug reports, and feature requests are welcome.
-Feel free to open an [issue](https://github.com/your-repo) or submit a pull request.

-## License

-This project is provided for **educational and testing** purposes only.
-Use responsibly and ensure you have **explicit permission** before performing any tests on services or infrastructure.

----

-**Disclaimer**: The author(s) of this project assume **no liability** and are **not responsible** for any misuse or damage caused by this tool.
-Use responsibly and ethically, and consult your organization's policy and applicable laws.